-Welcome to the NEW Autumn Term Class Council Representatives
+Welcome to the NEW Summer Term Class Council Representatives

 On Friday 7th October, the School Council organised our ‘Dress Loud Day’.
 We swopped our uniform for bright and loud outfits.
 Everyone was asked to bring in a £1 to support The Hamlet Centre in Norwich.
 It is a charity that improves the lives of children and adults with disabilities and complex health needs.

 As you can see from the photos below we looked amazing and raised over £209.55.

 For taking part and supporting this event, we got a special mention on Heart FM Breakfast Show.